 My story, Your Last Winter, was chosen for publication in In the Depths of Winter: Better Read than Dead Winter Writing Competition 2018.
+Here is an extract.

 They’d say, “See you tomorrow, about seven thirty”, or “seven thirty give or take”.

 One had said, “Soon as I’ve ‘ad me egg and bacon wrap and cappuccino”.
 He didn’t last long.